27th British Combinatorial Conference

 There are a number of options on campus.

 - Single En-Suite Accommodation at Vale Village: The rate is £45 per night, including breakfast.
-This rate is only guaranteed before 31st May.
+This rate is only guaranteed before 6th June.
 This can be booked during registration via the UoB online shop.
+More information about the accommodation can be found here.

-There are plenty of hotels at the city center which is 10 min away by train or 20 min by bus.
-As a recommended inexpensive hotel, we suggest the Ibis Budget Birmingham Center.
+There are plenty of hotels at the city centre which is 10 min away by train or 20 min by bus.
+As a recommended inexpensive hotel, we suggest the Ibis Budget (Birmingham centre).

 The conference takes place in the Arts Building in the Edgbaston campus of the University of Birmingham, building R16 on the Campus map.

-From Birmingham International Airport you can take a taxi directly to the University Conference Park on Edgbaston Park Road, which costs about 35 GBP.
-Alternatively, take the free Air-Rail link from the Airport terminal building to the Birmingham International Railway station.
-From there, take a train to Birmingham New Street and change for a train to Birmingham University as described below.
+From Birmingham International Airport you can take a taxi directly to the University Conference Park on Edgbaston Park Road, which costs about 35-40 GBP.
+A significantly cheaper (and still reasonably fast) alternative is to take the free Air-Rail link from the Airport terminal building to Birmingham International railway station.
+From there, take a train to Birmingham New Street and change for a train to University station as described below.

-From Heathrow Airport you can take a direct National Express Coach to the Birmingham Coach station.
+From London Heathrow Airport you can take a direct National Express Coach to Birmingham Coach station.
 For more information on arriving in Birmingham via coach see below.
+Alternatively you can travel by the following routes (but please note carefully that references to prices and tickets refer to off-peak tickets only, which have some restrictions on travel times):

-The main Birmingham station is Birmingham New Street, where there are several trains each connecting Birmingham to London, the Midlands and the north.
+The main Birmingham station is Birmingham New Street, where there are several trains each connecting Birmingham to London, the Midlands, the North, Scotland and Wales.
 Alternatively, there are trains connecting London Marylebone to Birmingham Moor Street (which is 5 minutes walk from Birmingham New Street).
 For timetables and ticket reservations, please visit the National Rail Enquiries website.

-From Birmingham New Street one needs to take another train to come to the University of Birmingham.
-Most of the trains that stop at Birmingham University are the London Midland trains to Redditch or Longbridge (they usually depart from platform 12B at the Birmingham New Street Station).
+From Birmingham New Street one needs to take another train to arrive at University station (for the University of Birmingham).
+There are several trains an hour on this route and the journey takes around 7 minutes.
+Most of the trains that stop at University are the West Midlands Railway trains to Bromsgrov or Redditch (they usually depart from platform 12B at the Birmingham New Street Station).

-The Arts Building is a 10 minutes walk from the University train station.
+The Arts Building is a 10 minutes walk from University station.
 See the Campus map for more details.

 The Birmingham Coach station is located in the city centre.
-There is regular service to central London and London airports.
-The coach station is 15 minutes walk from Birmingham New Street.
+There are regular services to central London and London airports.
+The coach station is 15 minutes walk from Birmingham New Street railway station.

-Numbers 61, 62 and 63 travel from the city centre to the Edgbaston campus.
+Numbers 61 and 63, X20 and X21 travel from the city centre to the Edgbaston campus.

-A taxi from the Birmingham International Airport to the University costs about 35 GBP and a taxi from the city centre less than 10 GBP.
+A taxi from the Birmingham International Airport to the University costs about 35-40 GBP and a taxi from the city centre (e.g. from Birmingham New Street station) around 10-15 GBP.

 The ICA Welcome Reception on Monday